afeld/rails_interview_questions/README.md

 * What are some of your favorite gems?
 What are their alternatives?
 * In Ruby, which is generally the better option: a recursive function or an iterative one?
 * What are `#method_missing` and `#send`?
 Why are they useful?
+* What are the various Ruby runtimes, and how are they different?
+* Define "Matz".

 ### Rails